 Grabbing the jewel

-After shattering all three lion statues, the barrier surrounding the knight statue will disappear.
+After shattering all three wolf statues, the barrier surrounding the knight statue will disappear.
 You can then interact with the statue and grab the jewel, which is a Ruby.
 Rubies can be used to upgrade your weapons, shield, and melee capabilities.

 For more Doom: The Dark Ages, be sure to check out our review, as well as collectible guides for the first two missions of the game: “Village of Khalim” and “Hebeth.”